-Then, use the data to provide your audience with a Black Friday offer that will leave them speechless!
+Then, use the data to give your audience a Black Friday offer that will leave them speechless!

 Now, it’s time to move on to your Black Friday email design.
 Here, you can start crafting your message yourself or use a pre-made newsletter template to save time.

-If you plan on creating your campaign from scratch, make sure that you have a template builder that lets you add advanced elements, such as countdown timers, GIFs, product blocks, etc.
+If you plan on creating your campaign from scratch, template builders like Moosend or Mailchimp will let you add advanced elements, such as countdown timers, GIFs, product blocks, etc.

-Otherwise, you can use pre-made designs and customize them to fit your branding.
-For instance, platforms like Moosend will equip you with various Black Friday newsletter templates to get started:
+To save time, though, you can use pre-made designs and customize them to fit your brand identity.
+For instance, Moosend will equip you with various Black Friday newsletter templates to get started:

 Regardless of what you choose, you should always keep in mind the best Black Friday email design tips to nail your emails:

 - High-quality product images: Consumers like to see images of the products you are promoting.
-Make sure to add beautiful visuals to intrigue them.
+Make sure to add attention-grabbing visuals to intrigue them.

 - Holiday colors: Black Friday emails use black and yellow color palettes.
-You can also do that or add more festive colors to craft stunning holiday emails.
+You can also add more festive colors to craft stunning holiday emails.
 Since Christmas is around the corner, you can use red and green to allude to it.

 - Clear design: Create visually appealing and easy-to-read layouts or choose a pre-made newsletter template.
-Avoid cluttering them with numerous content blocks and use white space to increase the readability of your email.
+Use white space to increase the readability of your email.

-- Font size and color: Font size and color can make or break your Black Friday design.
-Find the perfect balance by testing various combos.
+- Font size and color: Find the perfect balance by testing various combos.
 According to Unlayer, the best ones to use include Arial, Verdana, and Georgia.

 - Email template size: Pay attention to your email sizes to ensure that your messages display correctly in the inbox.
-The ideal email dimensions are 600 px wide and 1500 px high, while your file size shouldn’t be more than 102KB.
+The ideal email dimensions are 600px wide and 1500px high, with a file size of <102KB.

-If you consider the above, you can create a Black Friday email example like MVMT:
+If you consider the above, you will create a great Black Friday email example like MVMT:

-Your CTA buttons are the most important element of your Black Friday email marketing campaign!
+Your call-to-action buttons are the most important element of your Black Friday email marketing campaign!
 To make them effective, you need to consider a few things:

 - Color: Regardless of your background color, your CTA buttons need to be bright enough to stand out.
 Use red, yellow, blue, or green to attract attention.

 - Placement: Place your CTAs above the fold to increase your click-through rate.
-Also, following the inverted pyramid model is a great way to lead your subscriber to action after realizing the value of your email.
+Follow the inverted pyramid model to lead your subscriber to action after realizing the value of your email.

 - Copy: Use actionable language to promote clicks.
 Highlight your value proposition but keep it short, between two and five words.